herrhamilton/OTH/Snaek/README.md

 We had to implement a working snake-clone to be allowed to write the exam.
 It was the biggest project I worked on so far and I am looking forward to the day I take a closer look at the code and see how my coding has improved.
 Hopefully.

-I might do some enhancements or bug fixes now and then, but all in all it is the final product.

 ## Features
 * Play the classic snake game in a new outfit
 * Save your personal high score